QuantEcon/lecture-source-py/source/rst/scipy.rst

     a = np.identity(3)

-What is useful in SciPy is the functionality in its subpackages
+What is useful in SciPy is the functionality in its sub-packages

 * ``scipy.optimize``, ``scipy.integrate``, ``scipy.stats``, etc.

-These subpackages and their attributes need to be imported separately
+These sub-packages and their attributes need to be imported separately

 .. code-block:: python3